-- On Windows, you can perform the process during installation with MySQL Configurator (see Configuration: Using MySQL Configurator). - On all platforms, the MySQL distribution includes mysql_secure_installation, a command-line utility that automates much of the process of securing a MySQL installation. - On all platforms, MySQL Workbench is available and offers the ability to manage user accounts (see MySQL Workbench).
+• On Windows, you can perform the process during installation with MySQL Installer (see MySQL Installer for Windows).

+- On all platforms, the MySQL distribution includes mysql_secure_installation, a command-line utility that automates much of the process of securing a MySQL installation. - On all platforms, MySQL Workbench is available and offers the ability to manage user accounts (see MySQL Workbench).